ningerdinger/TwoSimpleConnector/README.md

 changes made:
 - added docker for CBS
 - added logging instead of prints
+- added os imports and setting tokens to environmental variables

 Unit test is still a WIP
 logging to console and to a log file is still WIP